How and when to publish a blog.

 - have ALT text that describes the image for people who can’t see it or use a screenreader

-- be left-aligned for all full-width images (you can do this in the ‘image properties’ box when you click on the image in WordPress)
+- be centred on the page (you can do this in the ‘image properties’ box when you click on the image in WordPress)

-- be attributed properly to avoid copyright enfringement
+- be attributed properly to avoid copyright infringement

 If you don’t have access to a photo library, try using: